AvrilHunter/RainbowSong/README.md

 # RainbowSong

 Song about rainbows in the key of c-major!
+But is it....?

 Now adding a new line